Matrix Inference in Growing Rank Regimes: Linear rank matrix denoising

-\end{theorem} The complete proof is presented in the SI, Section 1.
 Although we know that the limiting log-spherical integral is given by a variational problem, see \cite{guionnet2002large}, its computation requires going through Matytsin's formalism \cite{matytsin1994large} and is, in general, highly non-trivial.
 Here we will provide another formula (Theorem \ref{statementMI}) for the mutual information, which is much simpler and explicit and which, in turn, also provides an expression for the log-spherical integral.

 The route to this program goes first through the class of RIE.
 An estimator $\hat{\Xi}(\bY)$ is called \textit{rotation invariant} if for any orthogonal matrix $\bO$, $\bO \hat{\Xi}(\bY) \bO^\intercal = \hat{\Xi}(\bO \bY \bO^\intercal)$.
 We may define the best possible reconstruction error {\it within the RIE class} as